adamant/adamant.language.reference/src/planned-features.md

 ### Multiline String Literals

 Multiline string literals start with three double quotes followed by only whitespace on the line.
 They continue until a line that begins with whitespace followed by three double quotes.
 The lines with the double quotes are not included.
 So the final line does not end with a line break.
 They can be indented.
 The indent of the first line is ignored, indentation beyond that is included in the string.
 Double quotes can be used in a multiline string.
-A line can be continued by ending it with a backslash. *Regardless of the line endings of the source file, lines in the string are terminated with '\n'.* a line can be continued useing a backslash followed by a newline.
+A line can be continued by ending it with a backslash. *Regardless of the line endings of the source file, lines in the string are terminated with '\n'.* a line can be continued using a backslash followed by a newline.
 Multiline string literals should also support string interpolation. (see [Swift Multiline String Literals](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/StringsAndCharacters.html) for more information).

 ```adamant
 let s = """